Metacognition for SEND and Neurodivergent Students

 Multiple means of action and expression:

 Provide varied tools for construction and composition.
-Some students may express metacognitive thinking best through drawing or diagramming, others through writing or speaking.
+Some learners may express metacognitive thinking best through drawing or diagramming, others through writing or speaking.

 Build fluencies with graduated levels of support.
-Initial metacognitive tasks might be highly scaffolded with sentence starters and templates, with support gradually reduced as competence develops.
+Initial metacognitive tasks can be highly scaffolded with sentence starters and templates, with support gradually reduced as competence develops.

 Multiple means of engagement:

-Learners choose metacognitive strategies to boost ownership (Bjork, 1994).
-This improves engagement and autonomy in tasks.
-Individual choice fosters better learning outcomes (Flavell, 1979; Nelson, 1992).
+Learners can choose metacognitive strategies to build ownership (Bjork, 1994).
+This can improve engagement and autonomy in tasks.
+Individual choice supports better learning outcomes (Flavell, 1979; Nelson, 1992).

-Learners benefit from predictable metacognitive structures that minimise threats and distractions.
+Learners benefit from predictable metacognitive structures that reduce threat and distraction.
 (Hattie, 2012).
 Short, regular metacognitive check-ins cause less anxiety (Yeager & Dweck, 2012).
-Lengthy, unpredictable reflections can be worrying.
+In contrast, lengthy, unpredictable reflections can be worrying.
 (Boekaerts, 1997).

-Metacognitive partner discussions build learner collaboration and community.
-Neurodivergent learners broaden their metacognitive awareness by hearing peers' thought processes (Veenman, 1990; Flavell, 1979).
-This approach helps learners reflect better (Hattie, 2012).
+Metacognitive partner discussions help learners work together and feel part of a learning community.
+Neurodivergent learners can build metacognitive awareness by hearing how peers think through a task (Veenman, 1990; Flavell, 1979).
+This approach also helps learners reflect more clearly (Hattie, 2012).

 This enhanced understanding allows learners to monitor and regulate their own learning (Hattie, 2012).
 Researchers such as Clark (2016) and Paivio (1991) found visual aids cut down on thinking effort.
 Visuals help learners remember and grasp tricky ideas about their own thinking (Sousa, 2017).